ZounMedia/interactive-rating-component/README.md

 ## Overview

-An HTML and CSS interactive rating component.
+An HTML CSS and Javascript interactive rating component.

 ### Screenshot